Artist Biographies

 Nearly Bedtime

 Sarah Sullivan is a local plein air (outdoor) artist and retired educator.
-She specializes in using gouache, a water-based paint, and often paints people enjoying nature together.
-She is a signature member of the Western Federation of Watercolor Societies and a member of the San Diego Watercolor Society.
+She specializes in gouache, a water-based paint, and often paints people enjoying nature together.

-Art Piece titled Nearly Bedtime by Sarah Sullivan
+Nearly Bedtime, gouache painting by Sarah Sullivan

 Linda Baltodano